Diabetes Mellitus

 9

-Patients need to learn properly through learning classes and other means and be committed to manage their illness, including the following aspects:
+Through proper learning classes and other means, patients should learn and commit to self-manage their illness, including the following aspects:

 • Illness control